Publications

 CONCLUSIONS: Findings from this study provide formative data to test the efficacy of the modified DA in practice.
 Failing to consider the informational needs of adults with LHL in design of DAs could inadvertently exacerbate existing inequalities in health.
 It is essential that DAs consider older women's diverse backgrounds and educational levels to support their decision-making.
 [HLRP: Health Literacy Research and Practice.
 2021;5(2):e78-e90.]
 Plain Language Summary: The goal of this research was to understand how women older than age 75 years with risk factors for low health literacy made decisions about getting mammograms, whether an educational pamphlet was helpful, and suggestions for improving it.
 This research helps in understanding how to involve this population in the process of designing patient-related materials for mammogram decision-making.

 Minami, Christina A, Rachel A Freedman, Maria Karamourtopoulos, Adlin Pinheiro, Elizabeth Gilliam, Gianna Aliberti, Susan E Pories, et al. (2021) 2021.
-“Acceptability of a Patient Decision Aid for Women Aged 70 and Older With Stage I, Estrogen Receptor-Positive, HER2-Negative Breast Cancer”.
+“Acceptability of a Patient Decision Aid for Women Aged 70 and Older With Stage I, Estrogen Receptor-Positive, HER2-Negative Breast Cancer.”.
 Journal of Geriatric Oncology 12 (5): 724-30. https://doi.org/10.1016/j.jgo.2021.02.028.

 OBJECTIVES: A comprehensive decision aid (DA) for women ≥70 years with Stage I ER+/HER2-negative breast cancer was developed to support locoregional and systemic treatment decision-making.
 We aimed to test the acceptability of this novel DA in women newly-diagnosed with breast cancer.